yipjunkai/Padding-Oracle-Attack-Demo/readme.md

 ## How the Padding Oracle Attack Works

-The Padding Oracle Attack on AES in Cipher Block Chaining (CBC) mode is a cryptographic attack that takes advantage of vulnerabilities in the way data is encrypted and decrypted.
+The Padding Oracle Attack is a cryptographic attack that takes advantage of vulnerabilities in the way data is encrypted and decrypted.
 Here's a simplified explanation of how this attack works:

 1. **AES-CBC Encryption**: In AES-CBC encryption, data is divided into fixed-size blocks, and each block is encrypted using the AES encryption algorithm.
 The encryption process also involves an Initialization Vector (IV) and an encryption key.